-There are two new status lines used when returning from the payment provider that cover two cases specific to Accept Hosted: when the payment process was cancelled by the patron and when the payment was made but Aeon is still pending notification from the payment provider.
+There are two new status lines used when returning from the payment provider that cover two cases specific to Accept Hosted: when the payment process was canceled by the patron and when the payment was made but Aeon is still pending notification from the payment provider.
 These keys are:

-Default: The payment process was cancelled.
+Default: The payment process was canceled.

 Default: Pending payment notification from the payment processor for transaction(s) <#TRANSACTIONLIST>.<br/>Those requests will be marked as paid once notification is received, which typically happens within one minute.

 Description: The web status line that appears on the Order Approvals page when a payment confirmation is still pending.

 There are several settings that must be configured through the Authorize.Net merchant interface.
 Each of these account settings is found under Account>Settings.

 From settings, go to API Credentials & Keys.

 Note the value provided for API Login ID.
 The PaymentProviderMerchantId customization key should be set to this value.

 Generate a new transaction key if you don't already have one.
 Make sure 'New Transaction Key' is selected and submit the form.
 A new key will be generated and shown; set your PaymentProviderToken customization key to that value.

 Return to the API Credentials & Keys page, and generate a new signature key.
 A new key will be generated and shown; set your PaymentProviderResponseToken customization key to this value.